eHealthAfrica/aether/documentation/try/walkthrough-connect.md

   ...
 }
 ```
-Copy and save the API key.
+Copy and save the API key. *Its the part between the single quotes*

 Open `ckan-consumer/config/config.json` in your favourite editor, and change the value of `API_KEY` to what you just copied.